AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 - Analyzed current subscription tier system and created plan for updating to 5-tier system
 - Implemented subscription tier updates to support the new 5-tier system
 - Created plan for modifying the auth router to simplify the user email retrieval endpoint
+- Implemented auth router modifications to remove redundant endpoint and simplify API
+- Updated affected tests to work with the modified endpoint

 ## Current Documentation
 - **productContext.md**: Project overview, vision, goals, and constraints